Getting Your Data to the Right Place at the Right Time

 If your healthcare provider shares information with or views information in CRISP, they must inform you through their Notice of Privacy Practices; a document you receive upon appointment check-ins.

-CRISP follows all federal and state laws and will only share your data for the following purposes: healthcare treatment, care coordination, quality improvement, public health, and research.
-CRISP does not share any of your information for payment or marketing purposes.
+CRISP follows all federal and state laws and only allows your health information to be used for specific purposes, including healthcare treatment, care coordination, quality improvement, public health, and research.
+CRISP does not allow your information to be used for payment or marketing purposes.
+These same rules apply when information is shared through CRISP Shared Services (CSS) or National Health Information Networks.
+Your information may only be used for the approved purposes listed above.

-CRISP only allows providers to use healthcare information the CRISP Clinical Advisory Committee believes will help improve healthcare.
-The approved purposes for using data are listed below.
-Future uses of your information approved by the Clinical Advisory Board will be added to the list below.
+CRISP only allows healthcare providers to use information that the CRISP Clinical Advisory Committee has approved as helpful for improving care.
+If new uses of health information are approved by the CRISP Clinical Advisory Committee in the future, they will be added to this list.

 CRISP follows all state and federal privacy laws to keep your healthcare information safe.
 Providers using CRISP promise to protect your data and only share it with people who are allowed to see it.
 Everyone who accesses your data must follow these privacy laws, including HIPAA, the main law that controls how health information is shared.
 You can learn more about HIPAA on the CDC’s website.